Northbrook Sports Center & Skating

 Q: If I am new to the area or coming from another ice rink, will I be placed in the same level?

-A: Those new to our program need to be evaluated for placement by our Skating Coordinators.
+A: Skaters new to our program need to be evaluated for placement by our Skating Supervisors.
 Exceptions are those registering for entry-level classes (Tot 1, Basic 1 and Pre-Alpha 1).

 Q: Do I need to purchase skates?

 A: It is not necessary to purchase skates for beginning classes.
 We rent quality skates at $3 per rental.
 You also can buy a 10-pass skate rental card for $25.
 If your child shows a sincere interest in skating and you want to purchase skates, the Sports Center staff will be happy to advise you.

 Q: Do you have a used skate and equipment sale?

 A: Yes.
 The Northbrook Competitive Figure Skating Team holds an annual skate and equipment exchange, where you can purchase used items.
 The event is held in August or September.